-In FY21, under initiatives funded by the State Opioid Response (SOR) 2 grant in the District of Columbia, 265 individuals in recovery for STUD and/or OUD participated in recovery housing.
+In FY21 and FY22, under initiatives funded by the State Opioid Response (SOR) 2 grant in the District of Columbia, 265 individuals in recovery for STUD and/or OUD participated in recovery housing.
 Recovery-oriented housing offers safe living environments that promote safety, recovery, and harm reduction.
 Therefore, recovery residences are places where consumers fit in, have common experiences, and can be authentic without having to explain their addiction or recovery needs.

+In FY23, a new intiative to provide low barrier Level III recovery residences (according to National Alliance of Recovery Residences [NARR] standards) and intensive case management to individuals experiencing STUD and/or OUD began.
 Recovery residences are increasingly viewed as a viable and cost-effective part of a recovery-oriented system of care.
 These communities empower individuals by providing support as they transition toward living independent and productive lives in the community.
-Overall, research shows that participation in recovery residences is associated with a decrease in rates of individuals returning to use and significant increase in recovery outcomes (e.g., sustained abstinence rates, higher rates of employment, etc.).1
+Overall, research shows that participation in recovery residences is associated with a decrease in rates of individuals returning to use and significant increase in recovery outcomes (e.g., sustained abstinence rates, higher rates of employment, etc.).